pulibrary/princeton_ansible/nomad/zookeeper/README.md

 ## Wiping the Ensemble

+The playbook only creates volumes that don't exist yet, it never changes an existing one.
+So if the ownership was wrong, or you want to start over, the volumes have to be deleted and recreated:

 1. Stop the job
 1. `ssh deploy@nomad-host-sandbox1.lib.princeton.edu`
 1. `nomad volume status -type host | grep zookeeper-sandbox`